quickpod/OpenWebUI/README.md

    ![image](https://github.com/quickpod/OpenWebUI/blob/main/Photos/SelectButton.png?raw=true)

-3. Choose a machine:

 > [!NOTE]
 > Ollama supports using multiple GPUs for large models although it's not recommended.
-It also supports using multiple models at the same time.
+It also supports using multiple models at the same time with different accounts, which is a feature that works very well.

+3. Choose a machine:

    - **CPU:** Many Cores, High speed Memory important.
 Will often be slower than GPU assisted.
    - **GPU:** High speed VRAM is the most crucial part, although capacity also plays a role.
 For best results, I'd recommend: \